adamzerg/resort-pool-management/resort-pool-management-solution.md

 Centralized with a single server backend, it collects video footage from each surveillance camera and processes object detection and messages in batches.
 This setup is effective for managing rule changes and is highly customizable for message production per mobile user (such as pool attendants), but it is heavily dependent on video streaming networks.

-Needless to say, with this structure, it is also possible to further develop large language models (LLMs) that can proactively adjust message rules according to information collected from other sources, beyond just the camera footage.
+With this structure, it is also possible to further develop large language models (LLMs) that can proactively adjust message rules based on information collected from sources beyond just camera footage.

 ![architect-centralized](./flow-design/flow-architect-centralized.svg)

+## Conclusion

+In summary, we have developed a prototype utilizing an object detection model, demonstrated its scalability through video inference, and explored enhancements with generative AI.
+As we continue to refine our solution, we aim to ensure equitable access to poolside amenities while maintaining a clean and enjoyable environment for all guests.

-## Further Improvements
+## Further Enhancements

 The mentioned deployment strategies can be chosen depending on the actual available environment.
 Several improvements can be made to enhance the model's performance.
 First, for enhancing data diversity, while the current dataset includes real and synthetically generated images, increasing the variety of scenarios—such as more real-life photos of our specific resort pools under different weather conditions and with varying guest behaviors—could significantly improve the model's robustness and accuracy.